haath/Goirate/README.md

 |         |        Hallows: Part 2         |      |
 ```

-Using the `-d` or `--download` options will also send the torrent to the running transmission daemon for download.
+Using the `-d` or `--download` options will also send the torrent to the running qBittorrent client for download.

 ## Series